dotnet/EntityFramework.Docs/entity-framework/core/dbcontext-configuration/index.md

 > [!IMPORTANT]
 >
-> - It is very important to dispose the <xref:Microsoft.EntityFrameworkCore.DbContext> after use.
+> - It is important to dispose the <xref:Microsoft.EntityFrameworkCore.DbContext> after use.
 This ensures both that any unmanaged resources are freed, and that any events or other hooks are unregistered so as to prevent memory leaks in case the instance remains referenced.
 > - [DbContext is **not thread-safe**](#avoiding-dbcontext-threading-issues).
 Do not share contexts between threads.
 Make sure to [await](/dotnet/csharp/language-reference/operators/await) all async calls before continuing to use the context instance.
 > - An <xref:System.InvalidOperationException> thrown by EF Core code can put the context into an unrecoverable state.
 Such exceptions indicate a program error and are not designed to be recovered from.